 Air pollution seems to slightly raise the risk for lung cancer.
 This is especially true if you live near roads that have lots of traffic.

 People who have had radiation therapy to the chest area have a higher risk for lung cancer.
-Therapy might have been to treat Hodgkin lymphoma, for example.
+Therapy might have been used to treat Hodgkin lymphoma or breast cancer, for example.

 People who have had lung cancer are at risk of getting another lung cancer.

 People with a family history of lung cancer have an increased risk for lung cancer.
 This is especially true if a parent, brother, or sister had it.
 Some of this risk might be from shared household risk factors, such as tobacco smoke or radon exposure.
 Some of the risk might also be from shared genes in the family.
-For example, some gene changes that run in families have been found to be linked with a greater risk for lung cancer, even people who have never smoked.
+For example, some gene changes that run in families have been found to be linked to a greater risk for lung cancer.
+This can even affect people who have never smoked.